SFTMix: Elevating Language Model Instruction Tuning with Mixup Recipe: Additional Experiment Results

-In SFTMix, we use the hyperparameter $\mu$ to control the regularization effect in the training loss $\ell_\text{SFTMix}$.
-To explore its impact, we experiment with $\mu \in \{0.1, 0.2, 0.5\}$ by instruction-tuning Llama on Alpaca-52K.
-As shown in Table~\ref{tab:mu}, $\mu=0.2$ achieves the highest performance across most metrics, except for the multi-turn conversational ability in MT-Bench.
-Therefore, we set $\mu = 0.2$ as the default for the experiments in \S\ref{sec:4} and \S\ref{sec:5}.
+In SFTMix, we use the hyperparameter $\mu$ to control the regularization effect in the training loss $\ell_\text{SFTMix}$ and $\alpha$ to control the sampling distribution of $\lambda$.
+To explore their impacts, we experiment with $\mu \in \{0.05, 0.1, 0.2, 0.5, 1\}$ and $\alpha \in \{0.1, 0.2, 0.5, 0.7, 1\}$ by instruction-tuning Llama on Alpaca-52K and UltraChat-200K.
+As shown in Table~\ref{tab:mu}, $\mu=0.2$ achieves the highest performance across most metrics.
+Similarly, Table~\ref{tab:alpha} shows that $\alpha=0.5$ yields the best overall score on MT-Bench and the highest LC WR on AlpacaEval-2.
+Hence, we set $\mu = 0.2$ and $\alpha=0.5$ in \S\ref{sec:4} and \S\ref{sec:5}.
+We also observe that performance remains stable for $\mu$ between $0.1$ and $0.2$ and $\alpha$ between $0.2$ and $0.5$.
+However, performance declines when $\alpha$ approaches $0.1$ or $1$, where the Beta distribution becomes too flat and the interpolated examples deviate excessively from either endpoint.

+In SFTMix, we apply Mixup regularization by interpolating between the most and least confident halves of the dataset.
+We adopt an equal split for its simplicity and ease of implementation, avoiding additional hyperparameters.
+To examine this design choice, we also fine-tune Llama-3.1-8B using Mixup between the most and least confident thirds.
+As shown in Table~\ref{tab:partition}, the equal split continues to yield the largest improvement over NTP.
+These results suggest that equal partitioning serves as a strong default, while more adaptive strategies remain a promising direction for future work.